Adrian Fenty

-Adrian Malik Fenty (born December 6, 1970) is an American politician who served as the mayor of the District of Columbia from 2007 to 2011.
+Adrian Malik Fenty (born December 6, 1970) is an American politician, who served as the mayor of the District of Columbia from 2007 to 2011.

 A Washington, D.C. native, Fenty graduated from Oberlin College and Howard University Law School, then served for six years on the D.C.
 Council.
 He served one term as D.C. mayor and lost his bid for reelection at the primary level to his eventual successor, Democrat Vincent C. Gray.
 Though Fenty won the Republican mayoral primary as a write-in candidate, he declined the Republican nomination and said he would likely not seek elected office again.

 Since leaving office, Fenty has become a special advisor to the venture capital firm Andreessen Horowitz, and served as a member of the business development team at the law firm Perkins Coie.
 Fenty has held advisory and business development roles with Rosetta Stone, Everfi, and Capgemini.
 He has served on the boards of directors at two nonprofits: Genesys Works-Bay Area and Fight for Children.
 He has served as a paid speaker, part-time college professor, and adviser for state and local governments with an information technology consulting firm.

+He co-founded in 2019 as managing partner a venture capital firm, MaC Venture Capital, headquartered in Los Angeles, California.

 Early life, education, and family

 Fenty was born in Washington, D.C., the second of the three children of Jeanette Bianchi Perno Fenty and Phil Fenty.
 He is the middle child amongst three boys: Shawn, himself, and Jesse.
 Fenty's mother is Italian-American.
-Her family immigrated to the United States from the comune of Monte San Giovanni Campano in Lazio in 1920.
-His father, who is originally from Buffalo, New York, has roots in Barbados and Panama.
+Her family immigrated to the United States from the commune of Monte San Giovanni Campano in Lazio in 1920 to Buffalo, NY.
+His father, who is also from Buffalo, New York, has roots in Barbados and Panama.
 Phil and Jeanette Fenty moved to Washington, D.C., in 1967.
 Fenty was raised in the Mount Pleasant neighborhood.
 While he was growing up, his parents owned and ran a Fleet Feet athletic shoe store in the D.C. neighborhood of Adams Morgan.

 Fenty graduated from Mackin Catholic High School, where he ran track.
 He earned a B.A. in English and economics from Oberlin College, and a J.D. from the Howard University School of Law.
 He remains a member of Kappa Alpha Psi fraternity.